Jennie Savage

 • No products in the cart.

-This document has been used through Reg 18 and 19 of the local plan.
+This document supports one of the first UK design policies reflecting the experience of women and girls and has been adopted by Tower Hamlets through Reg 18 and 19 of the local plan engagement.
 The work has shaped a specific inclusive design policy and I have worked collaboratively with other officers to aggregate through each of the policies in the Local Plan.

 Excerpt from ‘This is for the majority’: